 Another downside of synthetic medications is the inactive ingredients used.
 Thyroid hormones are prescribed in micrograms, so the amount of T4 in each pill is incredibly small.
 The rest of the pill is composed of inactive ingredients, synthetic colors, and fillers that vary by brand.
 Synthroid®, for example, contains lactose and cornstarch.2 Tirosint is a T4 medication that includes only three inactive ingredients (gelatin, glycerin, and water).
 It is also produced in a dedicated facility to eliminate the risk of cross-exposure.
 This makes it a good alternative for those who are sensitive to foods and fillers.

 There are also generic versions of Synthroid®, labeled levothyroxine.
 Their fillers vary by manufacturer and can sometimes contain allergens.
 Pharmacies can change manufacturers of generic medications without warning, so the inactive ingredients in your generic medications might vary month to month.
-What’s more, studies looking at levothyroxine show that their T4 doses are inconsistent across manufacturers and pharmacies.
-In a number of patients, I saw an improvement in lab results and a decrease in symptoms by changing from generic T4 to a brand name T4 medication.
+What’s more, studies on levothyroxine show that T4 doses vary across manufacturers and pharmacies.
+In a number of patients, I saw improvements in lab results and decreases in symptoms after switching from generic T4 to a brand-name T4 medication.
 For this reason, I never recommend that anyone take generic T4 medications.

 T3 Thyroid Medication

-If you are a person who is not converting T4 into T3 very well, then T3 can be prescribed to supplement your T4 medication.
-There are several types of T3 medication, including preformed, synthetic T3 (frequently prescribed as Cytomel®), and compounded T3 medications, which are custom-prepared at the exact strength and dose requirements of the patient, as specified by their doctor.
+If you are not converting T4 to T3 well, T3 can be prescribed to supplement your T4 medication.
+There are several types of T3 medication, including preformed, synthetic T3 (frequently prescribed as Cytomel®), and compounded T3, which is custom-prepared to the exact strength and dose requirements of the patient, as specified by their doctor.

 As we covered in Part I of the series, T3 doesn’t remain active in your body for very long.
 Preformed T3 medications, such as Cytomel®, are only effective for about 10 hours, and must be taken twice a day.
-They provide a sudden burst and then decline in active thyroid hormones.
+They provide a sudden burst, then a decline, in active thyroid hormone levels.
 I’ve found that many patients feel jittery shortly after taking them, as if they took a shot of espresso.
 They can then feel sluggish or tired as the effectiveness wears away.

 Compounded T3 medication can be prepared in a time-release formula to avoid the hormone rollercoaster patients often experience on Cytomel® and similar preformed drugs.
 The downside of compounded medications is that some insurance companies won’t cover them, and compound pharmacies are not as common as regular pharmacies, so it might be difficult to find one near you.
 Fortunately, compounded medications are far less expensive than standard medications, so they are typically still affordable even without insurance, and most compounding pharmacies can ship your medications to you.